civican/legisinfo/42-1/bills/C-45/bill_text.md

 the holder is an individual who has, since its issuance, ceased to be ordinarily resident in Canada;

-since the issuance of the licence or permit, a security clearance in respect of the licence or permit has been revoked;
+since the issuance of the licence or permit, a security clearance in respect of the licence or permit has been cancelled;

 the Minister is of the opinion that it is in the public interest to revoke it; or